ASCP Announces $5000 Nina Schooler Early Career Research Award

 vi.
 Budget, including if the budget is going to contribute to a larger project that gets additional funding elsewhere

-One award will be given in 2021.
+One award will be given in 2024.
 The ASCP review committee will judge submissions on the basis of qualifications of the applicant and the merits, originality and feasibility of the proposed project.
-The successful awardee will be recognized and share their research at the 2023 ASCP Annual Meeting in Miami Beach, Florida.
-The deadline to submit an application is February 1, 2022.
-Please submit your application and information on the Nina Schooler Early Career Research Award website by clicking below.
+The successful awardee will be recognized and share their research at the 2025 ASCP Annual Meeting in Scottsdale, Arizona.
+The deadline to submit an application is January 31, 2024.

 **Projects must be initiated within 6 months of the award and conclude within 18 months of the award.
 Please note that awards will not include payment of additional indirect costs to the awardee's institution.

 - 2022/2023 - David Liebers, M.D. - New York University School of Medicine

 - 2021/2022 - Nithya Ramakrishnan, M.S. - Baylor College of Medicine